 If you were unable to attend the Breakfast on Thursday, October 5 but still would like to participate and leverage the Matching Fund, please click here:

-The past year has been a strong one for LifeMoves.
-We’ve been able to build on our financial strength to create better programs and provide better services to our clients.
-This has been critical in the face of an unprecedented housing crisis which challenges us to continue to innovate.
+Because of the support of community members like you, working together with LifeMoves, we will be able to continue to build on our financial strength to create better programs and provide better services to our clients.
+Local support is critical in the face of an unprecedented housing crisis which challenges us to continue to innovate.